o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 8. Go to your pull request at https://github.com/o3de/o3de.org/pulls and ensure that all checks have passed.
 If they haven't, fix up your pull request and resubmit it.

 9. Go into the O3DE Discord server and share your pull request for review.
 (Alternatively, mail the sig-docs-community mailing list with a link.)
 Someone will review it and provide feedback or an okay.
 A maintainer will merge it when at least one reviewer approves it.
+We aim to get these posted quick, but since we rely on the community for feedback and review, you may need to drive reviews in the Discord server.

 {{< note >}}
 The O3DE Community reserves the right to not publish any blog post that does not meet our standards.
 We also reserve the right to remove any currently published blog post that might conflict with the agreed-upon O3DE strategy or delivery.